 Why Is It So Important To Master The Lower Notes That Are Under Your Vocal Range?

 Sadly, most trained singers tend to neglect the importance of mastering the lower notes in singing.
-Many singers, including me, especially at the initial stage of my singing career, always tend to focus on strengthening the upper region of the vocal range and were finding ways to improve vocal skill to hit the high notes effectively.
+Many singers, including me, especially at the initial stage of my singing career, always tend to focus on strengthening the upper region of the vocal range and were finding ways to improve vocal skills to hit the high notes effectively.

 In fact, the lower vocal range is equally important as the upper vocal range.
 Many popular songs use very low notes in some parts of the song.
 Thus, you really need to train yourself to be able to sing in lower notes if you want to become a professional singer that is very flexible and capable of performing different kinds of songs perfectly, not manner high or low.